tendermint/tendermint/docs/architecture/adr-042-blockchain-riri-org.md

 ## Lifecycle management

-A set of routines for individual processes allow processes to run in parallel with clear lifecycle management.
+A set of routines for individual processes allow processes to run in parallel with clear lifecycle management. `Start`, `Stop`, and `AddPeer` hooks currently present in the reactor will delegate to the sub-routines allowing them to manage internal state independant without further coupling to the reactor.

 ```go
 func (r *BlockChainReactor) Start() {